majianjia/nnom/examples/rnn-denoise/README.md

 Then run `noisyspeech_synthesizer.py` to generate the speeches.
 If everything goes well, there will be 3 new folders created `/Noise_training`, `/CleanSpeech_training` and `NoisySpeech_training`.
 We only need the 2 later folders.

-## Get dataset
+## Generate the dataset

 Now we have Clean and Noisy speech located in `MS-SNSD/CleanSpeech_training` and `MS-SNSD/NoisySpeech_training`.
-However, our NN take MFCC as input and gain as output, we need to process them.
+However, our NN take MFCCs and their derivatives as input and gain as output, so we need to process them to get our training dataset.

 Now we need to run `gen_dataset.py` to calculate the MFCC and gains.
 It will generate the dataset file `dataset.npz` which can be used later for NN training.

 In addition, `gen_dataset.py` also generates an audio file `_noisy_sample.wav` which is the raw noisy speech, as well as a filtered file filtered using the truth gains `_filtered_sample.wav`.
-I recommend you to check both and see what is the best result we can get using this equalizer principle.
+I recommend you to check both and see what is the best result we can get by using this equalizer suppression principle.

 ## Training